 - Can I have a look at where (the child) will be sleeping?
 I might be able to help.

-- Have you read anything or spoken to anyone about AOD use and breastfeeding?
+- Have you read anything or spoken to anyone about alcohol and other drugs use and breastfeeding?

 - What are your thoughts about breastfeeding your baby?